SC5/sc5-styleguide/README.md

 ```

 When using Grunt, we recommend processing styles in Grunt tasks as you do for your main application and pass
-the resultant CSS into styleguide's gulp tasks.
+the resultant CSS into styleguide's Gulp tasks.

 For more specific documentation see the next section.

 ### As a command line tool

-This way is less recommended as it less helps with introducing the styleguide into the day-to-day process.
+This way of usage is not recommended, as it does not help as much with introduction of the styleguide into the day-to-day development process.

 Install plugin globally: